GNUnet debian-0.24.3-28-g4f2a77692

 No handshake yet.

-We've received the other peers session key.
+We've received the initiator hello.

 GNUNET_CORE_KX_STATE_REKEY_SENT